the travelhappier blog

 Visit to the Met Cloisters | NYC

-On our last trip to New York I finally got the chance to visit the Cloisters, a gorgeous art museum dedicated to medieval European art.
-It gets its name from the several 17th century cloisters (gardens) ensconced in the museum itself.
-Friends, it’s dreamy . . .
+On our last trip to New York, I finally got the chance to visit the Cloisters, a gorgeous art museum dedicated to medieval European art.
+It gets its name from the several 17th-century cloisters (gardens) incorporated into the museum itself.
+Friends, it’s dreamy…

 Getting There + Admission

-Getting to the Cloisters is a little bit of a challenge — it’s located in Fort Tryon Park, about half an hour’s train ride away from midtown, so it’s a trek.
-I strongly suggest that everyone in your party be well-fed and well-hydrated for the journey so that nobody gets hangry on the way.
+Getting to the Cloisters is a bit of a challenge—it’s located in Fort Tryon Park, about a half-hour train ride from Midtown, so it’s a trek.
+I strongly suggest making sure everyone in your party is well-fed and well-hydrated to avoid “hangry” moments along the way.

-The Cloisters is part of the Met, so one admission ticket gets you access to the Cloisters, the Met Fifth Ave, and the Met Breuer for three consecutive days.
+The Cloisters is part of the Met, so one admission ticket gives you access to the Cloisters, the Met Fifth Ave, and the Met Breuer for three consecutive days.
 Admission is $25 per person for tourists.
-Once we bought our tickets, we checked our umbrella stroller at the coat check (free) and carried the baby in her Lillebaby carrier.
-The museum is full of stairs and cobblestones and it’s just better explored on foot.
+After buying tickets, we checked our umbrella stroller at the coat check (free) and carried the baby in her carrier.
+The museum is full of stairs and cobblestones, so it’s best explored on foot.

 Fashion is Art: Met Gala Exhibition

-The Costume Institute’s spring 2018 exhibition — Heavenly Bodies — is on display at both the Cloisters and the Met Fifth Avenue until October 8, 2018.
-The Cloisters is the perfect home for the Catholic-inspired haute-couture on display.
+The Costume Institute’s spring 2018 exhibition — Heavenly Bodies — was on display at both the Cloisters and the Met Fifth Avenue.
+The Cloisters was the perfect home for the Catholic-inspired haute couture on display.

-unicorn tapestries that are estimated to have been created between 1495-1505.
-They are spectacular and weird and spectacularly weird.
+The Cloisters is home to the famous Unicorn Tapestries, which are estimated to have been created between 1495 and 1505.
+They are spectacular and wonderfully weird.

-If you get hungry while you’re at the Cloisters and need a snack or a rest, there’s a little cafe downstairs where you can dine on prepared salads, sandwiches, and drinks al fresco.
-We had a peanut butter & jelly sandwich ($7.25), a garden salad ($12.00), and chips ($3.75) – total: $23.
-The PB&J was pretty standard and the garden salad vibrant.
-The best thing about it was the surroundings: after picking up your food, take a seat at one of the shaded tables surrounding the cloister and enjoy!
+If you get hungry at the Cloisters, there’s a small café downstairs where you can grab prepared salads, sandwiches, and drinks.
+We had a peanut butter & jelly sandwich ($7.25), a garden salad ($12.00), and chips ($3.75) — total: $23.
+The PB&J was standard, but the garden salad was vibrant.
+The best part was the surroundings: shaded tables in the cloister made for a perfect dining experience.

 Elevated bookings + preferred partnerships + seamless travel planning by an experienced luxury travel advisor.